Swiftcurrent Pass Trail

-The Swiftcurrent Pass hike is a wonderful day out, with a trail that keeps you guessing.
-There is the option of a linear hike to Granite Park Chalet and down to the loop on Going-to-the-Sun road, though carefully confirm transportation if you’re not doing a car shuttle.
+The Swiftcurrent Pass hike is a wonderful day out on the trails, with a route that is sure to keep you guessing.
+There is the option of a linear hike to Granite Park Chalet and down to the loop on Going-to-the-Sun road, but make sure tocarefully confirm transportation if you’re not doing a car shuttle.

-Yet another wonderful hike in the Many Glacier area.
-This takes you out along a pleasant river, past some lakes that often have game and then up the grueling pass, where options for more exploration abound!
-The path is well traveled and clear.
+Swiftcurrent Pass Trail is yet another wonderful hike in the Many Glacier area.
+The route will take you out along a pleasant river, past some lakes that often have game and then up the grueling pass, where options for more exploration abound!
+The path is well traveled and easy to navigate.

 Head to the far (western) end of the parking lot in front of Swiftcurrent Motor Lodge.
 If you’ve been camping in the Many Glacier campground then you are very lucky and can reward yourself with coffee from the Gift Shop beside the Motel office first.

-From here, continue 2.5km through a mix of forest and shrubs up to and beside Bullhead Lake.
-There are views in all directions at times, with Mount Wilbur on your right, Mount Swiftcurrent dead ahead and Mount Grinnell on your left.
+From here, continue 2.5 km through a mix of forest and shrubs that lead up to Bullhead Lake.
+There are views in all directions at times, with Mount Wilbur on your right, Mount Swiftcurrent dead ahead, and Mount Grinnell on your left.

-Head up the side of a green hillside along seven switchbacks.
+Head up the slopes of a green hillside along seven switchbacks.
 This is great for incredible wildflowers early in the summer.
-You’ll then spend the next 1.4km on rocky terrain, though the route is absolutely incredible.
-Cross the upper reaches of Swiftcurrent Creek at 9.1km, and look back into the forest for your final ascent to the Pass.
+You’ll then spend the next 1.4 km on rocky terrain, though the route is absolutely incredible.
+Cross the upper reaches of Swiftcurrent Creek at 9.1 km, and look back into the forest for your final ascent to the Pass.

 Keep looking back and see the chain of lakes, stretching back to Lake Sherburne.

-After such a wonderful hike, the pass is anti-climactic.
-A partially destroyed Cairn marks the pass.
-Continue along another 400m and you will get some spectacular views as you approach the Highline Trail and Granite Park Chalet.
+After such a wonderful hike, the pass is anti-climactic and is marked by a partially destroyed Cairn.
+Continue along another 400 m and you will get some spectacular views as you approach the Highline Trail and Granite Park Chalet.
 You can see Heavens Peak, Mount Cannon, Mount Oberline as well as the areas west of Logan Pass.